 Open up a Savings Account

-Savings accounts are very useful.
+Savings accounts are advantageous.
 Even if you’re saving $10 per month, it’s a good start, and it prevents you from recklessly spending money.
 How does one open a savings account?
-Well, it’s very easy.
+Well, it’s straightforward.

 Select a Portion of Your Check to Spend